Crispy Pork Katsu Sandwich

 • Tonkatsu sauce – Tonkatsu sauce sometimes referred to as Japanese barbecue sauce, is sweet, tangy and salty, like a thicker version of Worcestershire sauce.
 The sauce is made with a combination of vegetables and fruits like prunes and dates as well as soy sauce and vinegar.
 Look for the Bull Dog brand but if you can’t find this sauce you can substitute it with barbecue sauce.

-How to Make a Pork Katsu Sando
+How to Make a Crispy Pork Katsu Sandwich (Step-by-Step Photos)

 Step 1: Pound out the pork chops.